How to fix a howitzer: US offers help line to Ukraine troops

 A MILITARY BASE IN SOUTHEASTERN POLAND (AP) — On the front lines in Ukraine, a soldier was having trouble firing his 155 mm howitzer gun.
 So, he turned to a team of Americans on the other end of his phone line for help.

-“What do I do?” he asked the U.S. military team member, miles away at a base in southeastern Poland.
+“What do I do?” he asked the U.S. military team member, far away at a base in southeastern Poland.
 “What are my options?”

 Fixing a howitzer, the repair team said, has been a frequent request from Ukrainian troops on the front lines.
 The need for help with weapons as been growing.
 Just a few months ago, there were just a bit more than 50 members of what they call the remote maintenance team.
 That will surge to 150 in the coming weeks, and the number of encrypted chat lines has more than tripled — from about 11 last fall to 38 now.